Honeywell’s Future: Bigger or Smaller?

 0:00

-Honeywell has recently been caught between two visions about its future: one held by activist investor Elliott Investment Management, Inc., which wants it smaller and split into two parts, and another by management, which wants the company to become bigger through acquisitions.
+Honeywell has recently been caught between two visions of its future: one held by activist investor Elliott Investment Management, Inc., which wants it smaller and split into two parts, and another by management, which wants the company to become bigger through acquisitions.

 Honeywell is a conglomerate with four segments: aerospace, industrial automation, building automation, and energy and sustainability solutions.
-As of 2023, the aerospace segment was the largest, accounting for $13.6 billion in sales out of a total of $36.7 billion.
-Industrial automation accounted for $10.8 billion, while the other two divisions accounted for roughly $6 billion each.
+As of 2023, the aerospace segment was the largest, accounting for $13.6 billion in sales out of a company-wide total of $36.7 billion.
+Industrial automation accounted for $10.8 billion, and the other two divisions accounted for roughly $6 billion each.

 Conglomerates are usually formed through mergers and acquisitions to achieve economies of scale, synergies, and pricing power to deliver superior returns to capital holders.

-“Honeywell is an iconic pillar of the American industrial complex and remains a world-class company with market-leading assets,” the letter said.
-“But uneven execution, inconsistent financial results, and an underperforming share price have diminished the Company’s strong record of value creation over the last five years.
+“For over a century Honeywell has been an iconic pillar of the American industrial complex,” the letter reads.
+“However, over the last five years, uneven execution, inconsistent financial results and an underperforming share price have diminished its strong record of value creation.
 The conglomerate structure that once suited Honeywell no longer does, and the time has come to embrace simplification.”

-A few years ago, for instance, another iconic conglomerate, GE, split into three separate companies, reversing a three-decade-long policy of growing bigger with acquisitions but failing to deliver superior market returns to its stockholders.
+A few years ago, for example, another iconic conglomerate, GE, split into three separate companies, reversing a three-decade-long policy of growing bigger with acquisitions but failing to deliver superior market returns to its stockholders.

 “However, CEO Vimal Kapur’s recent M&A activity indicates a commitment to growth and consolidation, which suggests he may view the conglomerate model as integral to Honeywell’s long-term strategy.
 This creates an interesting clash of visions for Honeywell’s future, with each side believing its approach holds the key to maximizing shareholder value.
 This move is driven by pressure from Elliott Investment Management.”

-“Elliott’s bold $5 billion position and call to break up Honeywell’s conglomerate structure is an on-the-mark strategic push to significantly reshape the company with implications for operational focus, market valuation, and investor appeal,” he told the Epoch Times via email.
+“Elliott’s bold $5 billion position and call to break up Honeywell’s conglomerate structure is an on-the-mark strategic push to significantly reshape the company with implications for operational focus, market valuation, and investor appeal,” he told The Epoch Times via email.

 “The parts should be worth more than the whole.
 Dedicated company management and boards could tailor strategies to its core competencies, optimizing financial leverage and accelerating product innovation, marketing, and operational efficiency.”